Kage0x3B/MyRobotLib/README.md

 MyRobotLib is a Java library (and Im planning a gui for controlling the robot) for controlling the "MyRobot V7.0" with Java or Javascript code.
+It uses the HTMLUnit library for reading values from the edit page for example and Lombok which makes Getters/Setters look much cleaner.

 Java example: